 | Bank accounts | Add and retrieve linked payout destinations for a verified individual or business. | API secret |

-Withdrawals to bank accounts are optional.
+Bank-account payouts are optional.
 You can bring your own externally owned account (EOA), receive funds there, and move funds anywhere you want from that wallet.
-Use withdrawals only when your product needs a CoinVoyage-managed fiat payout to a linked bank account.
+Use off-ramp intents only when your product needs a CoinVoyage-managed fiat payout to a linked bank account.

-See Integration flows for the end-to-end KYC -> bank account -> withdrawal sequence.
+See Integration flows for the end-to-end verification -> bank account -> off-ramp intent sequence.

 Where swap APIs fit